STAT30010 Time Series Analysis Assignment Example UCD Ireland

 Assignment Activity 2: Model the time series using Box-Jenkins ARIMA techniques:

 The Box-Jenkins method is a time series forecasting technique.
 It is a classic statistical approach to modeling and smoothing time series.
-In the ARIMA methodology, prediction of future values of a time series can be carried out by fitting an autoregressive or moving average process to the observed data, as differentiated from other techniques such as regression analysis that refer to the relationship between variables.
+In the ARIMA methodology, the prediction of future values of a time series can be carried out by fitting an autoregressive or moving average process to the observed data, as differentiated from other techniques such as regression analysis that refer to the relationship between variables.
 ARIMA modeling is typically used when there is one or more than one autocorrelation present in the data set.